cxzhang4/website/content/posts/2019-05-17-what-this-site-is.md

 images: ~
 ---

-I will blog about topics within statistics and computer science.
-Will also display a portfolio of my projects.
-May share some other thoughts as well.
+- Statistics and computer science topics
+- Explanations of technical projects
+- Other thoughts I decide to share